Embassy of the Philippines, Ankara: Staff and activities

-The Philippine Embassy in Ankara is headed by Ambassador Henry S. Bensurto Jr., who was appointed to the position by President Bongbong Marcos on March 24, 2023.
-Prior to his appointment as ambassador, Bensurto, a career diplomat and a lawyer by training, served as the DFA's Assistant Secretary for Consular Affairs, and before that served as consul general at the Philippine Consulate General in San Francisco.
-His appointment was subsequently confirmed by the Commission on Appointments on May 31, 2023, and he presented his credentials to Turkish President Recep Tayyip Erdoğan on March 12, 2024.
+The Philippine Embassy in Ankara is headed by Ambassador Jaime Ramon T. Ascalon, who was appointed to the position by President Bongbong Marcos on August 13, 2025.
+Prior to his appointment as ambassador, Ascalon, a career diplomat and former researcher, served as deputy chief of mission at the Philippine Embassy in Washington, D.C.
+His appointment was confirmed by the Commission on Appointments on September 3, 2025, and he presented his credentials to Turkish President Recep Tayyip Erdoğan on May 7, 2026.

 The embassy's activities center around ensuring the welfare of Filipinos in Turkey, especially during natural disasters.
 After the 2023 Turkey–Syria earthquakes it organized relief efforts for Filipinos in the earthquake zone, conducted evacuations from the zone to Ankara, and facilitated the entry of the country's search and rescue contingent to help in earthquake relief efforts, something which the Turkish government later honored the country for.
 It is also involved in promoting and deepening cultural, economic and political ties between the Philippines and Turkey, including facilitating educational visits to Turkish higher education institutions, promoting Philippine culture at events such as the Istanbul Biennial, and allowing Filipinos in Turkey to reconnect with Filipino culture through activities such as an annual parol workshop.

 Beyond Turkey, the embassy's jurisdiction also includes Azerbaijan and, since 2005, Georgia, with honorary consuls subordinate to the embassy being present in both countries.